 AMF shall update the UUAA-MM failure indication while accepting the registration request.
 Without this information UE will not be knowing that UAS service is not supposed to be initiated.

-AMF shall trigger a UE configuration update procedure to inform the UUAA-MM failure.

 It is proposed that AMF shall trigger a UE configuration update procedure to inform the UE about the enabling of the aerial subscription.
 Without this information UE will be never able to get aerial service.

 It is proposed that UE shall initiate Mobility registration update procedure to get aerial service